aurelia/aurelia/docs/user-docs/advanced-scenarios/strongly-typed-template.md

 (x) => x.getName()
 ```

-Then, for variable parts we remove lambda part (`VARIABLE => VARIABLE.`) by regex.
+Then, for variable parts we remove lambda part (`VARIABLE => VARIABLE.`) by regex via `parse` function.
 Finally, an HTML is created according to the acceptable standards for Aurelia template engine.

 The generic parameter this function is actually your **view-model**.